bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 ### Tables

-Some of the tables described below require additional columns to meet all requirements.
-Use appropriate data types and constraints.
+Use appropriate data types and constraints:

 A **project** is what needs to be done and is stored in a `projects` table with the following columns: